Call our helpline: 0800 4 WHETU

 Kia haumaru ake te noho ki te kainga - The safest place is at home

-Our physical sites are now closed to the public at both 166 St Asaph Street and the Philipstown Hub - all staff are now working remotely.
+Our office sites at both 166 St Asaph Street and the Philipstown Hub are now open.

 We are still here to help!

-Our experienced team of nurses, social workers, counsellors and community support workers will be available through our helpline every weekday 9am-5pm.
-0800 4 WHETU (0800 4 94388)
+Our experienced team of nurses, social workers, counsellors and community support workers are available to support you.
+Please call 0800 4 WHETU (0800 4 94388)

 Kaupapa Māori Health, Mental Health and Social Services